habitat-sh/habitat-operator/README.md

 This project is currently unstable - breaking changes may still land in the future.

-Note: At the moment the Habitat operator requires a forked version of the Habitat supervisor that adds support for the `--peer-watch-file` flag.
-See [this issue](https://github.com/habitat-sh/habitat/issues/2735) to track progress on upstreaming the feature.

 ## Overview

 The Habitat operator is a Kubernetes controller designed to solve running and auto-managing Habitat Services on Kubernetes.
 It does this by making use of [`Custom Resource Definition`][crd]s.